charliejhadley/ggplot2wrapped/README.md

 }
 ```

-We therefore explicitly **white list** geoms to be included in the
+We therefore **explicitly include geoms with an allowlist** to be
-analysis.
-Earlier there was a defaut argument used that we didn’t
+included in the analysis.
+Earlier there was a default argument used that
-mention:
+we didn’t mention:

 ``` r
 data_geoms_usage_target_year <- code_files_from_target_year |>